iProov/xamarin/README.md

 	   		// should hide any progress indication at this point.
 		}

-		public void OnCancelled(IProov.Canceller canceller)
+		public void OnCanceled(IProov.Canceler canceler)
 		{
-	   		// Either the user cancelled iProov by pressing the Close button at the top right or
+	   		// Either the user canceled iProov by pressing the Close button at the top right or
-			// the Home button (canceller == USER)
+			// the Home button (canceler == USER)
-			// Or the app cancelled using Session.cancel() (canceller = APP).
+			// Or the app canceled using Session.cancel() (canceler = APP).
 			// You should use this to determine the next step in your flow.
 		}